 - File properties

-Display the filename and path for the file.
+Display the filename and path for the currently displayed file.

 Debug Source Files dialog box

-The Debug Source Files dialog box lets you locate source files that are required for debugging an application.
-To open the dialog box, click the icon in the upper right corner of the Source view.
+The Debug Source Files dialog box lets you locate source files required for debugging an application.
+To open the dialog box, click on the icon in the upper right corner of the Source view.

 Debug Source Files dialog box